juhariis/ess/EuropeanSocialSurvey.md

 ------------------------------------------------------------------------

-This workbook is used to create content for the completely revised and rewritten blog post on [investigation of European Social Study](https://hidingindata.wordpress.com/2018/06/20/happiness-and-european-parliament-adventures-in-european-social-survey-data/).
-(HTLM version to show off active content via [Rpubs](http://www.rpubs.com/juhariis/ess) and [Azure](https://juhariis.z16.web.core.windows.net/).
-Because Rpubs seems to have some size limitations, the exploratory graphs on indicators and countries are not included.
-Current Azure subscription has not these limitations so there we have all content)
+This workbook is used to create content for the blog post on [investigation of European Social Study](https://hidingindata.wordpress.com/2018/06/20/happiness-and-european-parliament-adventures-in-european-social-survey-data/).
+(HTLM version to show off active content via [Rpubs](http://www.rpubs.com/juhariis/ess) and [Azure](https://juhariis.z16.web.core.windows.net/EuropeanSocialSurvey.html).
+Since Rpubs seems to have some size limitations, the exploratory graphs on indicators and countries are not included.
+Current Azure subscription has not these limitations so there we have all content.
+But loading of the page may take some time..)

 ------------------------------------------------------------------------